 Autism was first described by psychiatrists Leo Kanner in 1943 and Hans Asperger in 1944.
 Since then, the definition and diagnostic criteria of autism have evolved, and knowledge is growing about the biological – primarily genetic – mechanisms involved.
 In the 1980s, British psychiatrist Lorna Wing rejected the idea that autism is a binary condition (either present or absent) and suggested that it is more akin to a series of symptoms whose intensity can be situated on a continuum.
-For example, if we consider social communication deficits, these may vary from difficulties establishing interactions with others to severe social withdrawal.
-By adopting this new approach, Lorna Wing suggested that autism occurs more frequently than initially thought.
+For example, if we consider social communication impairments, these may vary from difficulties establishing interactions with others to severe social withdrawal.
+Based on this new approach, Lorna Wing suggested that autism occurs more frequently than initially thought.

-- restricted areas of activity/interest
+- limited areas of activity/interest

-- repetitive behaviours (e.g. rocking, twisting of limbs)
+- repetitive behavior (e.g. rocking, twisting limbs)

 - difficulty adapting to changes in routine/environment

 - sensory hyper- or hyposensitivity (to sounds, light, smells, tastes, etc.)

 Autism is also frequently associated with other neurodevelopmental disorders such as attention deficit disorder (with or without hyperactivity – ADD/ADHD), developmental coordination disorder, specific learning disorder or intellectual disability, as well as psychiatric difficulties such as anxiety disorder (especially fear of social situations or generalized anxiety disorder), depression, bipolar disorder or even schizophrenic disorder, and other conditions such as epilepsy or gastroesophageal reflux.
 Autistic individuals also frequently present with sleep and/or eating disorders.